Greek police arrest suspect in Greek-Australian’s murder

-ATHENS, Greece (AP) — Greek authorities said Friday they have arrested and charged a Bulgarian man over the suspected contract killing of a Greek-Australian who was fatally shot outside his home in an Athens seaside suburb last year.
+ATHENS, Greece (AP) — Greek authorities said Friday they have arrested and charged a Bulgarian man over the suspected contract killing of a Greek Australian who was fatally shot outside his home in an Athens seaside suburb last year.

 The suspect’s brother is also wanted on suspicion of having helped plan the murder of John Macris, 46, and driving the killer’s getaway car.
 The 33-year-old brother is believed to be in Bulgaria.